 Regent Scholar Award The undergraduate must be a full-time student and a permanent resident of Guam for five years prior to receiving the award.
 To qualify the student must have been placed on the Dean's or the President's List for two consecutive regular semesters (does not include inter-session or summer sessions).
 1) A Regent Scholar who has failed to be named to the Dean's or President's list for one semester, shall forfeit the award.
 He/she may be reinstated if placed again on the Dean's or President's list for two consecutive semesters.
 2).
 A Regent Scholar who has failed to be named to the Dean's or President's list for two consecutive semesters, shall forfeit the award.
 He/she may be reinstated if placed again on the Dean's or President's list for two consecutive semesters, shall forfeit the award.
+He/she may be reinstated if placed again on the Dean's or President's list for two consecutive semesters, shall forfeit the award.
 He/she may be reinstated if placed again on the Dean's or President's list for two consecutive semesters.